 The regulations previously permitted "twist-and-go" e-bikes where the motor operated without the rider pedalling, as long as they came under the 250 watt power limit and the motor didn't propel the bike over 15.5mph.
 However, those bikes were banned by new regs that came into force in January 2016, though twist-and-go bikes bought before that seem to be still legal to use.

 In Europe there's another option: S-pedelecs.
 These higher-speed e-bikes are limited to 45km/h (28mph) and 500 watts.
 In countries where they are permitted, you need a moped licence, insurance and suitable helmet to ride them on the road, and they must have rear view mirrors.
-Buzzing long effortlessly at almost 30mph is exhilarating, but it's a thrill that's not permitted in the UK.
-S-pedelecs available in the UK are usually marketed as 'not for use on public roads’ or ‘for off-road use only’.
+Buzzing long effortlessly at almost 30mph is exhilarating, but it's a thrill that you have to jump through hoops to experience legally in the UK.
+S-pedelecs available in the UK are often marketed as 'not for use on public roads’ or ‘for off-road use only’.
 It's a dubious disclaimer and trade organisations are strongly discouraging dealers from trying it.

 Why an e-bike?

 As Court Rye of US e-bike site ElectricBikeReview.com mentioned in this interview with Treehugger there are as many ways of using an e-bike as there are regular bikes.
 People turn to e-bikes because they want to go further or faster than their level of fitness makes them comfortable, or they want to haul loads that are difficult on a conventional bike.